AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance family/Overview.md

 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz.
 -   Provides ultra-high network performance with a packet forwarding rate of 24,000 Kpps.
 -   Supports VPCs only.
--   Applies to the following scenarios:
+-   Suits to the following scenarios:
     -   Scenarios that have high security and regulatory requirements, such as deploying core database services
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack